simonakom/movie-actor-api-postgreeDB/README.md

 ## Welcome!

  This project is a Node.js and Express REST API designed to manage actors and movies.
 It uses PostgreSQL for persistent data storage instead of in-memory storage.
-This guide will walk you through setting up the project, configuring PostgreSQL, and running tests using Postman and Newman.
+This guide will walk you through setting up the project, configuring PostgreSQL, and running rerunable and automated tests using Postman and Newman.

 ## Task